 If your company is using an employee feedback collection software, take advantage of this and send your recommendations to improve the work environment or any of the business processes.
-On the other hand, if you are an employer and you need to uncover insights and inspire action among your employees, you might want to take a look at an employee engagement survey that tackles today’s complex workplace head-on.
+On the other hand, if you are an employer and you need to uncover insights and improve employee morale, you might want to take a look at an employee engagement survey that tackles today’s complex workplace head-on.
 You might want to visit the Tivian homepage for more information.
 It is also vital to include some background checks for a faster, safer, and smarter hiring decisions, you might want to visit sites like https://www.sterlingcheck.com/industries/healthcare/ for details.

 What would you add from the list?
 Do you work for a company?
 For yourself?
 What is your ideal work situation?

 YES!
 TRUTH!
 And this comes from someone sitting in their boxers right now “working” from home.
 I put quotes around that since I’m obviously goofing off on your site right now.
 Don’t tell my boss :)

 Well, yeah – outside of all the stuff you mentioned above!